Day 1 - Arrive in New Orleans

 overnight stay at the Chateau on the Bayou Bed & Breakfast.
 Ready for relaxation?
 Your B&B is located on the banks of Bayou Lafourche, so grab a rocking chair or a hammock and enjoy the natural surroundings and the bayou that gently flows.
 If you are up for some more exploring, you are just minutes away from airboat and swamp tours, and plantation homes.

-Hotels: A Chateau on The Bayou Bed & Breakfast or similar (1 night)
+Standard Hotel: A Chateau on The Bayou Bed & Breakfast or similar

 OPTIONAL EXPERIENCE – Atchafalaya Experience Boat Tour